In this article we'll breakdown a Satoshi into its component parts and answer these questions:

 So, what is a Satoshi, why Satoshi, and how much is a Satoshi worth?
 Well read on, grasshopper, and dive deep into the annals of cryp-story.

-Well, as we recounted in a previous article, Satoshi Nakamoto is the pseudonym used by the mysterious creator of bitcoin, so the homage is well-deserved.
+Well, as we recounted What Is Bitcoin?
+Examining The Historical Context, Satoshi Nakamoto is the pseudonym used by the mysterious creator of bitcoin, so the homage is well-deserved.
 It’s a little like putting historical figures’ faces in banknotes.
 But since bitcoin has no banknotes - or coins, for that matter - we can only assume the name should be enough to remember her/him/them by.

 In a nutshell, one Satoshi is worth exactly 1/100,000,000 (one one-hundred-millionth) of a bitcoin.
 In reality, the bitcoin code itself refers to these very small units, and one bitcoin is just the name its creators gave to 100,000,000 such units.

 An image is worth a thousand Satoshi:

 But to make it even more clear, let’s break one bitcoin down into its smallest pieces.

 So, we can see from below the most popular denominations are pretty self-explanatory and follow the metric system - milli for one-thousandth, micro for one-millionth, and so forth.